Large Language Model Prompt Engineering for Creative Content

 Ever wonder why some prompts seems to, like, break?
 It might be tokens!

-- llms don't "read" words like we do.
+- LLMs don't "read" words like we do.
 They break text into tokens, which can be parts of words, punctuation, or even whole words.

 - So, keep it concise.
 Use shorter words, avoid unnecessary fluff, and get straight to the point.
 Every token counts!